-The Foundation for Social Transformation (FST) is a not for profit, feminist, gender just, apolitical, indigenous, philanthropic organisation, conceived, led and managed by people from the region to support progressive grassroots initiatives in the North Eastt India.
+Foundation for Social Transformation – enabling north east india (FST) is an indigenous philanthropic organization that transforms lives by creating cadres of change agents in marginalised rural and urban communities, establishing a culture of community giving for social justice and building a strong network of grass-root groups in NE India.
 FST works towards supporting community led solutions that contribute towards creating a just, peaceful and equal society.
 FST started in 2005 with the mandate to strengthen civil society initiatives for promotions of democratic governance.

 THEMATIC AREAS – FST HAS DECIDED TO WORK ON THE FOLLOWING THEMES

 India is making rapid economic progress.
 Services and technology sector is driving this growth.
 Yet economy is still dominated by agriculture and informal sector.
 India is predominantly a rural country with two third of the populations and 70% workforce residing in rural areas.
 The situation in Northeast India is no longer different.Informality is found all the states of the region.
 Women are somewhat more likely to be engaged in the informal economy but significantly more likely than men to be working as informal workers.
 Female participation in the rural workforce is significant.

 The focus of the theme of Rural and Informal Economy will be on accessing information, resources and social space where significant skills and opportunities are provided to strengthen the economy with an emphasis on:

 - Formations of craft collectives, producer groups

 - Support, upgrade skills, design, diversification of skills